-- 2,300 dwellings in the residential (R2 and R3) and environmental living (C4) zones. - Housing diversity through a combination of dwelling caps, minimum lot sizes and residential development controls, - A neighbourhood precinct comprising a retail centre, school and sports fields and new pedestrian connections.
+- edge and provide an appropriate land use transition to adjoining non-residential interfaces. - A neighbourhood precinct comprising a retail centre, school and sports fields and new pedestrian connections.
 The retail shops will have provision for up to 100 shoptop dwellings.
-Open space has been designed to maintain the primary view line from The Northern Road, - A green spine of environmental corridors (zoned C2) that loop through the site and connect the Mulgoa Nature Reserve, existing suburb of Glenmore Park, Chain-O-Ponds Road, the school, sports fields and shops.
+Open space has been designed to maintain the primary view line from The Northern Road. - A green spine of environmental corridors (zoned C2) that loop through the site and connect the Mulgoa Nature Reserve, existing suburb of Glenmore Park, Chain-O-Ponds Road, the school, sports fields and shops.
 These corridors will provide a dual purpose of environmental conservation and passive recreation.
-Key dams will be retained for aesthetics and stormwater management.

-- Five playing fields and local parks within 400m walking distance of the majority of all residents. - A 10m wide landscape buffer in a widened perimeter road reserve adjacent to The Northern Road.
-This will remove existing driveway access points with The Northern Road and visually separate the rezoning area and The Northern Road. - Collector road connections to the north, The Northern Road and Chain-O-Ponds Road. - Allocate low impact residential development (in an environmental living zone) on the periphery of the site where there is special aesthetic and environmental values and to provide appropriate land use transitions to adjoining non-residential interfaces.
+Key dams will be retained for aesthetics and stormwater management. - Five playing fields and three local parks within 400m walking distance of the majority of residents. - A 10m wide landscape buffer in a widened perimeter road reserve adjacent to The Northern Road.
+This will remove existing driveway access points with The Northern Road and visually separate the rezoning area and The Northern Road. - Collector road connections to the north, The Northern Road and Chain-O-Ponds Road.